ryjen/ryjen.github.io/content/post/why-golang.md

 A language like go meets these soft skill requirements more than others:

 - is not verbose
-- does not mix strict object oriented principles with other principles (functional, extensions)
 - implementations from different people are mostly consistent
 - sufficient tooling
 - efficient with no virtual machine or binary dependency